Ancient Roman and Greek Coins, FAQ

 A coin struck for the city of Rhodes (on an island just off the southwest coast of modern Turkey) 250-230 BC.

 A silver didrachm (2-drachm piece).
-21 mm, the diameter of a US nickel, but thicker.
+21 mm, the diameter of a US nickel, but twice as thick.

 The obverse shows the sun god, Helios.
 Do you see the sun's rays streaming from his head?